nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `PersonListPanel` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

-The `UI` component uses the JavaFx UI framework.
+The `UI` component uses the JavaFX UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [<u>`MainWindow`</u>](https://github.com/AY2425S1-CS2103T-W13-4/tp/blob/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [<u>`MainWindow.fxml`</u>](https://github.com/AY2425S1-CS2103T-W13-4/tp/blob/master/src/main/resources/view/MainWindow.fxml)

 The `UI` component,